 Becoming a Patient in the District of Columbia

 Medical cannabis (marijuana) was approved by the voters of the District of Columbia in 1998 with Initiative 59; however, Congress prevented the law from being implemented through an amendment tacked on each year to the D.C.
 Budget.
 When the prohibition was finally lifted in late 2009, the D.C Council began to draft a new bill to replace Initiative 59.
 In addition to the law approved by the D.C.
 Council in 2010 (B18-0622), the District’s medical marijuana program is also governed by title 22, subtitle C of the District of Columbia Municipal Regulations.
-Patients and caregivers in D.C. must register to a specific dispensary and may only purchase medical cannabis products (including paraphernalia) from that dispensary.
-Those who wish to switch dispensary membership must submit paperwork and a fee to the D.C.
-Department of Health (DOH).
-Patients who’s income is less than 200% of the federal poverty level are eligible for reduced fees and medicine prices.
+Patients whose income is less than 200% of the federal poverty level are eligible for reduced fees and medicine prices.

-The law and rules allow registered patients and caregivers to possess up two (2) ounces of dried medical cannabis or other forms (ie. edibles, tinctures, topicals, etc.).
-In addition, personal cultivation of up to six marijuana plants, with no more than three being mature, by adults 21 and older in their personal residences.
+The law and rules allow registered patients and caregivers to possess up to four (4) ounces of dried medical cannabis or other forms (e.g., edibles, tinctures, topicals, etc.).
+In addition, Initiative 71 legalized the personal cultivation of up to six marijuana plants, with no more than three being mature, by adults 21 and older in their personal residences.
 In order to become registered, a patient must receive a recommendation from physician who is licensed to practice medicine in the District.

 Patients must be in possession of their registration card issued by DOH in order to be legally protected.
-The maximum possession amount by a patient is two (2) ounces.
-Reciprocity does not exist for visiting patients who are not District residents and registered in the D.C. program.
+The maximum possession amount by a patient is four (4) ounces.
+Reciprocity exists for visiting patients with medical cannabis registry cards issued by a U.S. state.

 National Holistic Healing Center